avi-patel1/ASTR257_2024/lectures/lecture_notes.md

 - __Gaussian Distribution:__ In almost all cases, Gaussian error bars are the thing to use
 - __Poisson Distribution__: counting error.
 Anything that you can count (small number) follows this distribution.
 Becomes Gaussian for large lambda.

+## Adaptive Optics and its Applications
+### 9/25/2024

+#### Why is adaptive optics needed?
+- Turbulence in Earth's atmosphere causes stars to twinkle.
+- An 8" telescope without adaptive optics will make the same images as Keck without AO
+- When taking short exposure image, it is diffraction limited (end up with speckles)

+#### Where does turbulence come from?
+- Inside of the dome, (hot air inside the dome and cool air outside) causes convection
+- Wind flow over the dome causes turbulence
+- Boundary layer: at nighttime the ground radiates energy causing temperature fluctuations.
+Best place to build telescopes is along a cliff

+#### Atmospherica perturbations cause distorted wavefronts

+#### Optical consequences of turbulence
+- Light rays affected by turbulence make blurry images

+#### How does adaptive optics help?
+- wavefront sensor and deformable mirror to correct light rays affected by turbulence (does it ~1000 times a second!!)

+#### Adaptive optics increases peak intensity of point source

+#### Wavefront sensor
+- Shak-Hartman wavefront sensor: Place lenslet array in front of CCD.
+- From the CCD, we can model the wavefront
+- Deformable mirror has a set of actuactors. (can do a piecewise linear fit of the wavefront)

+#### Laser Light Star
+- Use a laser beam to create a fake star to help focus the image (sharper image, more stars)

+#### Adaptive optics Research
+- Andy works on direct exoplanet imaging using AO

+#### AO
+- Airy pattern: width of main pattern is $\lambda/D$
+- What are some of the current problems with AO?
+- Neptune, Io, Uranus, Titan, Pluto
+- Choose three wavelengths
+- Infrared imager